 1 Graduate Credit = 15 PGP Points

 A 90-point PGP is required for the following:

 - Renewal of a five (5) or ten (10) year professional educator license.

 - Renewal of a two (2) year (Initial Practitioner /IP) license for a 3rd time.

 - A 40 point PGP is required for converting a two (2) year (Initial Practitioner /IP) license to a five (5) year (Practitioner/P) license.

 - A 36 point PGP is required for Educational Interpreters.
 For information on a PGPEI, go to http://www.doe.in.gov/licensing/educational-interpreter-certificate-applicants.

-PGP Points must be obtained since the issue date of the license being renewed.
-For the third (3rd) renewal of an IP (two years) license, the PGP points may be obtained since the issue date of the Original IP license.
+PGP Points must be obtained from the issue date of the license being renewed.
+For the third (3rd) renewal of an IP (two years) license, the PGP points may be obtained from the issue date of the Original IP license.

 There are three (3) types of Professional Growth Plans.

 - Initial Practitioner’s license or 2-year license – The Initial Practitioner license can be renewed twice.
 Before a third renewal, instructional license holders must submit a 90-point PGP or take a test.
 School Service or Administrators can only use the PGP option to start the cycle over again.